Information Discrepancy in Strategic Learning: Model and Preliminaries

-Per-unit outcome improvement is useful in measuring the level of efficiency at which outcome improvement takes place.
-The definition of per-unit improvement only considers the part of the deployed predictor that belongs in the relevant subspace, and measures how efficient the direction of this predictor, projected into the relevant subspace, is at inducing improvement for subgroup $g$.
+\end{definition} The usefulness of defining the total improvement as one of our measures is clear.
+The per-unit improvement only considers the part of the deployed scoring rule that belongs in the relevant subspace of each group, and measures how efficient the direction of this rule projected onto the relevant subspace is at inducing improvement for the group.

-Given Definition~\ref{def:per-unit-outcome-improve} we say that a outcome decision rule $\vw' \in \bbR^d$ induces \emph{optimal per-unit outcome improvement} in group $g \in \{1,2\}$ if and only if: